A brilliant past. An even more promising future.

 - Creating an innovative Ph.D. program in family therapy and fellowships in family research

-The passing of Dr. Susan H. Horwitz, faculty of the Institute for the Family and Associate Professor of Psychiatry, last September shocked and saddened the University of Rochester community.
+The passing of Dr. Susan H. Horwitz, faculty of the Institute for the Family and Associate Professor of Psychiatry, shocked and saddened the University of Rochester community.
 Since her death, former students and patients, community leaders, friends and family have honored her memory and her vision.
 The McGowan Foundation, inspired by Dr. Horwitz’ vision for stronger families, has established a challenge grant that will match $100,000 in gifts to the Horwitz Scholarship Fund.
-Learn more about Dr. Horowitz and this opportunity to remember her work through an endowed scholarship fund.
+Learn more about Dr. Horwitz and this opportunity https://www.urmc.rochester.edu/psychiatry/institute-for-the-family/giving/susan-horwitz-scholarship-fund.aspx to remember her work through an endowed scholarship fund.